 Roles of elected members and officers are clearly defined and constructive working relationships are achieved to ensure clear relationships between the Board, the Assessor and ERO, corporate stakeholders and the public.
-The Assessor and Treasurer to the Board conducted a wokshop as part of their ongoing commitment of engagement with board members to ensure that the Board, the Treasurer and the Assessor have not only a knowledge of the respective positions but also an understanding and appreciation of what lies behind the outcomes that the organisation delivers.

 Standing orders regulate the form and content of board meetings and the Board's financial regulations provide a framework for financial decisions.
 Performance reports are made at each board meeting and the Board's key performance indicators are subject to regular periodic review.